flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 # Embeddings

-All embedding classes inherit from the `TextEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
+All embedding classes inherit from the `DocumentEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.